Jamie Green: Other achievements

 In 2002, Green won the McLaren Autosport BRDC Young Driver of the Year award, beating five other nominated finalists in a series of on-track trials in touring cars and formula single-seaters.

-Jamie's brother Nigel is a leading exponent in BriSCA Formula 2 and Formula 1 Stock Car racing.
+Green's brother Nigel is a leading exponent in BriSCA Formula 2 and Formula 1 Stock Car racing.
 Nigel won the 2017 BriSCA F1 World Championship.
 Green's sons Zac and Will Green are also racing drivers, currently contesting karting.
 In December 2024, Will was announced as a new signing to the Williams Driver Academy.